top of page

 J-1 Student and Job Exchange Programs

-The J-1 visa is designed to provide educational and cultural exchange programs, and to promote the sharing of knowledge, skills and education in the arts and sciences.
+The J-1 visa is designed to provide educational and cultural exchange programs and promote the sharing of knowledge, skills, and education in the arts and sciences.
 This visa enables people to participate in exchange programs in the US.

 J-1 visa holders include students, trainees involved in on-the-job training, visiting scholars and researchers, and consultants.